ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/ignore-entity-changes.dotnet.markdown

-# Session : How to Ignore Entity Changes
+# Session: How to Ignore Entity Changes

 In order to mark an entity as one that should be ignored for change tracking purposes, use the `IgnoreChangesFor` method from the `Advanced` session operations.